MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 <!--REQUIRED STATEMENT: Include the following statement to introduce this section:-->

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
-For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).
+For more information, see [Well-Architected Framework](/azure/well-architected/).

 <!-- Include ALL of the following H3 sub-sections, in the following order. -->